citiususc/Linguakit/README.md

 * **Summarizer** (parameter `sum`): Returns an abstract of the input text.
 You can choose the percentage of the text to be summarized by using as option a number from 1 to 100.
 This module requires Internet conection since it runs using a Web API.
 The code was developed by Fernando Blanco Dosil when it was working in Cilenis Language Technology.

 * **Conjugator** (parameter `conj`): Returns the verb inflection if you enter the infinitive form.
-It works in three languages: Galician, Spanish and Portuguese.
-In the case of portuguese verbs, you can choose among 4 language varieties: european portuguese after the spelling agreement (`-pe`), brasilian portuguese after the spelling agreement (`-pb`),  european portuguese before the spelling agreement (`-pen`), brasilian portuguese before the spelling agreement (`-pbn`),
+Pay attention that the input is not a file but a string: the infinitive verb.
+The module is working for three languages: Galician, Spanish and Portuguese.
+In the case of portuguese verbs, you can choose among 4 language varieties: european portuguese after the spelling agreement (`-pe`), brasilian portuguese after the spelling agreement (`-pb`),  european portuguese before the spelling agreement (`-pen`), brasilian portuguese before the spelling agreement (`-pbn`).
+The output is in json format.
+This module requires Internet conection since it runs using a Web API.

 ## Requirements
 * GNU/LINUX (bash + perl)